webstack-builders/webstackbuilders.com/README.md

 1. Config for eslint ran through VS Code (Problems tab) and ran from npx give two different results:

 - In `web/src/html.tsx`, VS Code gives the error `Generic type 'HTMLAttributes<T>' requires 1 type argument(s).` but running from npx doesn't

+1. Project `.gitignore` has `packages` `package-lock.json` files so that users must use `lerna add` to add dependencies.
+Need to have a preinstall hook in npm to warn the user or alias to `lerna add`, and this isn't the right way to do so (using .gitignore)